PROS and CONS of New and Rebuilt Steinways:

 The heart of the Steinway sound, the patented Diaphragmatic Soundboard, cannot be made or installed outside of the Steinway factory.

-The legendary wood selected for a Steinway soundboard is only available thanks to long-standing relationships with suppliers of the best Sitka spruce.
-Sitka Spruce is selected from trees on a north-facing slope – with straightness of grain, and 10 to 12 growth rings per inch.
+The legendary wood selected for a Steinway soundboard is only available thanks to long-standing relationships with the best Sitka spruce suppliers.
+Steinway requires Sitka Spruce from trees on a north-facing slope – focusing on the straightness of grain, and 10 to 12 growth rings per inch.

 Then, artisans select and match the planks for assembly and utilize a $500,000, custom piece of laser-guided machinery to complete the proprietary soundboard manufacturing process.

 In addition, the patented Steinway Hexagrip Pinblock is essential to Steinway tuning stability and overall piano tonality.
-This too, would be nearly impossible to manufacture outside of the Steinway factory – and if they did – it would cost as much as Steinway’s.
+The Steinway pinblock would be nearly impossible to manufacture outside of the Steinway factory – and if someone tried – it would cost as much as Steinway’s.

 Rebuilders are forced to use generic substitutes of these critical components from various suppliers or create their own parts, resulting in an inauthentic Steinway piano.